evertheoptimist/evertheoptimist.github.io/articles/gratitude.md

 Postings from college confidential

-### Amir’s editorial notes
+> *Amir’s editorial notes*
+>

-*Having keen interest in our kids college experience, Hyeon joined collegeconfidential dot com, a message board for college kids and their parents.
+> Having keen interest in our kids college experience, Hyeon joined collegeconfidential dot com, a message board for college kids and their parents.
 A few days after getting her diagnosis, Hyeon created a new username: sunriseeast and started posting.
 I knew about her posts and respected her wish not to read any of them.
-She posted there with the freedom of having none of her friends or relatives read it and none of the readers know who she was in “real life.”*
+She posted there with the freedom of having none of her friends or relatives read it and none of the readers know who she was in “real life.”

 ---

 *Tuesday, November 1, 2011 at 6:46 PM*
+&middot;
+*posted to College Confidential*

 thanks for your concern.....